 - 9 ounces ghee melted

-- Position a rack in the center of the oven, and preheat the oven to 350° Fahrenheit.
+- Position a rack in the center of the oven, and preheat the oven to 350 degrees Fahrenheit.

 - Heat a large pot over high heat.
 Add the sugar and submerge it with water.
 Gently swirl the mixture around until the sugar is dissolved.
 Bring the mixture to a boil, and let it boil for 5 minutes.
 Whisk in the lemon juice.
-Set the mixture aside to cool completely.
+Set the mixture aside to cool completely.1 ½ cups granulated sugar, ¾ cup water, 1 teaspoon lemon juice

 - Using a sharp knife, slice the phyllo dough in half lengthwise to create two long pieces.
-Cut each piece into 1-inch sections, and arrange them in a single layer at the bottom of a baking dish.
+Cut each piece into 1-inch sections, and arrange them in a single layer at the bottom of a baking dish.1 pound Athens phyllo dough

 - In a food processor, add the walnuts and sugar.
 Pulse until the mixture is well combined and finely ground.
-Sprinkle a layer over the phyllo dough.
+Sprinkle a layer over the phyllo dough.2 1/2 cups walnuts, 1/4 cup granulated sugar

 - Repeat the process, adding another layer of phyllo dough followed by more of the nut mixture.
 Top the dish with the remaining phyllo.